MyeongKim/QuesCheetah/README.md

 ###**create many question**

 Create many questions.
-These questions are group together.
+These questions are grouped together.
 If the ```group_name```is empty in requested data, It's redirected to creating single question function.

 REST API URL = ```"multiple/create"```